gfaceys/hbia/content/directory/ontario-60/index.md

 buildingOwner: null
 buildingMailingList: null
 ---
 Our Port Hope Pharmasave boasts one of the largest gift sections in all of the Pharmasave drug stores in Ontario!
 Grab a Starbucks while you browse, there's one right inside!
 Need to ship?
 There's a Canada Post outlet in here too!
-Check us out we are walking distance to and from the main drag, just follow the sidewalk over the Ontario St bridge.
+Check us out we are walking distance to and from the main drag, just follow the sidewalk over the Ontario Street bridge.